-"But who is that little intelligent looking man in a faded naval uniform, who is so invariably to be seen in a particular central seat in this section?
+"But who is that little intelligent-looking man in a faded naval uniform, who is so invariably to be seen in a particular central seat in this section?
 That, gentle reader, is perhaps one of the most interesting men who attend the British Association.
-He is only a private in the mounted guard (preventive service) at an obscure part of the Cornwall coast, with four shillings a-day, and a wife and nine children, most of whose education he has himself to conduct.
-He never tastes the luxuries which are so common in the middle ranks of life, and even amongst a large portion of the working-classes.
+He is only a private in the mounted guard (preventive service) at an obscure part of the Cornwall coast, with four shillings a-day, and a wife and nine children, most of whose education he has himself to He never tastes the luxuries which are so conduct. common in the middle ranks of life, and even amongst a large portion of the working-classes.
 He has to mend with his own hands every sort of thing that can break or wear in his house.
-Yet Mr. Peach is a votary of Natural History; not a student of the science in books, for he cannot afford books; but an investigator by sea and shore, a collector of zoophytes and echinodermata, strange creatures many of which are as yet hardly known to man.
-These he collects, preserves, and describes; and every year does he come up to the British

-Association with a few novelties of this kind, accompanied by illustrative papers and drawings: thus, under circumstances the very opposite of those of such men as Lord Enniskillen, adding, in like manner, to the general stock of knowledge.
-On the present occasion he is unusually elated, for he has made the discovery of a holothuria with twenty tentacula, a species of the echinodermata which Professor Forbes, in his book on Star-Fishes, has said was never yet observed in the British seas.
-It may be of small moment to you, who, mayhap, know nothing of Holothurias: but it is a considerable thing to the Fauna of Britain, and a vast matter to a poor private of the Cornwall mounted guard.
-And accordingly he will go home in a few days, full of the glory of his exhibition, and strung anew by the kind notice taken of him by the masters of the science to similar inquiries, difficult as it may be to prosecute them under such a complication of duties, professional and domestic.
-But he has still another subject of congratulation, for Dr. Carpenter has kindly given him a microscope, wherewith to observe the structure of his favourite animals, an instrument for which he has sighed for many years in vain.
-Honest

-Peach! humble as is thy home, and simple thy bearing, thou art an honour even to this assemblage of nobles and doctors: nay, more, when we consider everything, thou art an honour to human nature itself; for where is the heroism like that of virtuous, intelligent, independent poverty?
-And such heroism is thine!"-Chambers's Edinb.
-Journ.
-Nov.
+Yet Mr. Peach is a votary of Natural History; not a student of the science in books, for he cannot afford books; but an investigator by sea and shore, a collector of zoophytes and echinodermata-strange creatures, many of which are as yet hardly known to man.
+These he collects, preserves, and describes; and every year does he come up to the British Association with a few novelties of this kind, accompanied by illustrative papers and drawings: thus, under circumstances the very opposite of those of such men as Lord Enniskillen, adding, in like manner, to the general stock of knowledge.
+On the present occasion he is unusually elated, for he has made the discovery of a holothuria with twenty tentacula, a species of the echinodermata which Professor Forbes, in his book on Star-Fishes, has said was never yet observed in the British seas. may be of small moment to you, who, mayhap, know nothing of Holothurias: but it is a considerable thing to the Fauna of Britain, and a vast matter to a poor private of the Cornwall mounted guard.
+And accordingly he will go home in a few days, full of the glory of his exhibition, and strung anew by the kind notice taken of him by the masters of the science to similar inquiries, difficult as it may be to prosecute them, under such a complication of duties, professional and domestic.
+Honest Peach! humble as is thy home, and simple thy bearing, thou art an honour even to this assemblage of nobles and doctors: nay, more, when we consider everything, thou art an honour to human nature itself; for where is the heroism like that of virtuous, intelligent, independent poverty?
+And such heroism is thine!"-Chambers's Edin.
+Journ., Nov.
 23, 1844.

-Mr. Peach is now, we are glad to say, rewarded in part for his long labours in the cause of science, by having been removed to a more lucrative post on the north coast of England; the earnest, it is to be hoped, of still further promotion.
+Mr. Peach is now, we are glad to say, rewarded in part for his long labours in the cause of science, by having been removed to a more lucrative post on the north coast of Scotland; the earnest, it is to be hoped, of still further promotion.